 In July 2013, as directed by the U.S. Congress, the FAA issued more stringent pilot qualification and crew member flight training standards, which increased the required training time for new airline pilots (the "FAA Qualification Standards").
 The FAA Qualification Standards, which became effective in August 2013, require first officers to hold an Airline Transport Pilot ("ATP") certificate, requiring 1,500 hours total flight time as a pilot.
 Previously, first officers were required to have only a commercial pilot certificate, which required 250 hours of flight time.
 The rule also mandates stricter rules to minimize pilot fatigue.
 The FAA Qualification Standards (and associated regulations) have dramatically reduced the supply of qualified pilot candidates and has had a negative effect on pilot scheduling, work hours and the number of pilots required to be employed for our operations.
 To address the diminished supply of qualified pilot candidates, regional airlines, including us, implemented significant pilot wage and bonus increases.
-The impact of the FAA Qualification Standards (and associated regulations) has substantially increased our labor costs and may continue to negatively impact our operations and financial condition
+The impact of the FAA Qualification Standards (and associated regulations) has substantially increased our labor costs and may continue to negatively impact our operations and financial condition.

-In prior periods, the FAA Qualification Standards have negatively impacted our ability to hire pilots at a rate sufficient to support required utilization levels under our American Capacity Purchase Agreement, and, as a result, we have issued credits to American pursuant to the terms of the American Capacity Purchase Agreement.
-For our fiscal year ended September 30, 2017, and the six-month period ended March 31, 2018, we issued credits of approximately \$5.9 million and \$3.9 million, respectively, under the American Capacity Agreement.
-Also, in February 2018, we mutually agreed with United to temporarily remove two aircraft from service under our United Capacity Purchase Agreement until we are able to fully staff flight operations.
+In prior periods, the FAA Qualification Standards have negatively impacted our ability to hire pilots at a rate sufficient to support required utilization levels under our American Capacity Purchase Agreement, and, as a result, we have issued credits to American pursuant to the terms of our American Capacity Purchase Agreement.
+For our fiscal year ended September 30, 2017, and the six-month period ended March 31, 2018, we issued credits of approximately \$6.0 million and \$3.9 million, respectively, under the American Capacity Agreement.
+Also, in February 2018, we mutually agreed with United to temporarily remove two aircraft from service under our United Capacity Purchase Agreement.
+In July 2018, we were able to fully staff flight operations and these aircraft were placed back into service under our United Capacity Purchase Agreement.
 See "Business-Capacity Purchase Agreements."
 If we are unable to maintain a sufficient number of qualified pilots to operate our scheduled flights, we may need to request reduced flight schedules with our major airline partners and incur monetary performance penalties under our capacity purchase agreements.